Onwuka2007/made4you-ecommerce-public/README.md

+## Note
+This is the public-facing version of my project.
+The full application lives in a private repository.

 # Made4You — Nigerian Fashion E-Commerce UI

 Made4You is a modern, responsive e-commerce front-end built to showcase unique fashion from Nigerian creators.
 It features Firebase-powered authentication, clean navigation, and a mobile-first shopping experience.